HL7/fhir-medmorph/input/pagecontent/usecases.md

 Note: The response may have to be re-identified in some scenarios using Trust Service Provider before it is written back to the Data Source.

-The next few sections considers subsets of the above the interactions for ease of understanding and documenting detailed interactions using applicable FHIR mechanisms.
+The next few sections details the subsets of the above interactions for ease of understanding and documenting detailed interactions using applicable FHIR mechanisms.

 ### MedMorph Workflows